 Although many of the silent films featuring journalists have been lost forever, a fairly accurate picture emerges through reviews and commentaries about the films when they first appeared on the screen.
-Publications referred to include The Moving Picture World, Motion Picture News, Exhibitor's Herald, (and in 1927, Exhibitor's Herald and The Moving Picture World merged as Exhibitor's Herald-Moving Picture World, and almost immediately Exhibitor's Herald.World), Motography, The Film Daily (Wid's Daily), Variety, New York Times, Billboard The Bioscope, Edison Catalog, New York Clipper, Picture-Play Magazine Biograph, Thanhouser, and Reel Life (Mutual Film Corporation) as well as dozens of newspapers from around the country including The New York Daily News, The Chicago Tribune, and The Los Angeles Times.
+Publications referred to include The Moving Picture World, Motion Picture News, Exhibitor's Herald, Motography, The Film Daily (Wid's Daily), Variety, New York Times, Billboard, New York Clipper, Picture-Play Magazine, and The Bioscope, as well as other publications including Edison Catalog and Biograph, Thanhouser, and Reel Life (Mutual Film Corporation).
 Descriptive critics offer detailed plot and character summations that often rival a viewing of the film itself in addition to capturing the mores and prejudices of the time.